metno/icearc-avhrr-sic/docs/source/quickstart.rst

 :code:`PREFIX` variable tells what ID to prepend to output directories, so different versions of the product can be created.
 Edit the :code:`-t` flag value to select which dates to process.
 It can be either a range or a list of months.

+The jobs array is implemented in such way that processing is split by months, each computing node is processing a single month of data at a time.

 Submit resampling job to SGE
 ----------------------------